mcdeoliveira/tensegrity/doc/usage/examples.rst

    diagonals = s.get_members_by_tags('diagonal')

-We can use these indices to set the color of the diagonal strings
+We can use these indices to set a different color for the diagonal strings

 .. code:: python